The Spiritual Heart

 Is the born again teaching of Jesus Christ about how one receives a spiritual heart now, or is it only about the body of a believer that is changed to spirit at the resurrection?

 Christ again tells us in I John 4: 7, "Beloved, let us love one another: for love is of God: and everyone that loves (loves his brother and loves God) is born of God and knows God.
 He that loves not knows not God: for God is love."
-John is not talking about the beginning and begotten stage of a babe in Christ, who is just beginning to walk in the narrow path, but about the fully, developed child of God, one that is fully mature, a child that has been totally born of God's Spirit, and one who has a fully developed a spiritual heart, a heart of Spirit.
+John is not talking about the beginning and begotten stage of a babe in Christ, but about the fully, developed child of God, one that is fully mature, a child that has been totally born of God's Spirit, and one who has a fully developed spiritual heart.
 John also says in verse 12, " If we love one another, God dwells in us, and His love is perfected in us."
 If God dwells in us, then we have a spiritual heart, a heart that has been perfected.
-This heart of a saint will not sin because as John says in I John 3: 9, "Whosoever is born of God does not commit sin: for his seed (Jesus Christ through God's Spirit) remains in him: and he cannot sin (meaning he will not permit himself to sin), because he is born of God."
-The word born here in these verses means much more and goes well beyond a begotten stage (where the translators used the same Greek word that means both begotten and born) of growth of God's Spirit in a child of God.
+This heart of a saint will not sin because as John says in I John 3: 9, "Whosoever is born of God does not commit sin: for his seed (Jesus Christ through God's Spirit) remains in him: and he cannot sin, because he is born of God."
+The word born here in these verses means much more and goes well beyond a begotten stage of growth of God's Spirit in a child of God.
 Verse 10, " In this the children of God are manifest, (they have gotten the spiritual heart as did the early fathers of the Scriptures) , and the children of the devil "(those who have hearts of the ways of the flesh and are motivated by Satan's spirit and refuse to grow in God's Spirit).

 Paul tells us in II Corinthians 5: 17, "If any man be in Christ, he is a new creature: old things are passed away: because all things are become new."

-An older baptized church member who after many years has not grown and developed to the place in his life where he does not daily sin, and is not being daily led by God's Spirit abiding in him or her, has not become a born again child and son of God, and is not a son who is now born of the Spirit.
+An older baptized church member who after many years has not grown and developed to the place in his life where he does not daily sin, has not become a born again child and son of God.

-A church member who has not grown to have a spiritual heart, a heart after God's own heart, and believes he does not have to have a spiritual heart that is led and directed daily by God's Holy Spirit will not become a true born again son of God.
-Ezek the 3rd chapter and chapter 33 makes this point perfectly clear.
-You can start out desiring and do the righteousness of God, been begotten of God, but when you are shown that you are still committing sin, or in your ignorance are still committing sin, and you will not repent after being shown your sin, God says you will die, Ezek.
-33:11-16, "---but for his iniquity (sin) that he has committed, he shall die for it."
+A church members who has not grown to have a spiritual heart, a heart after God's own heart, and believes he does not have to have a spiritual heart that is led and directed daily by God's Holy Spirit will not become a son of God.